5 from 12 votes

 Instructions

-• In a large pot, bring water to a boil and add 2 tbsp of vinegar.
-Gently place the eggs in the boiling water and simmer for 7 minutes over a gentle boil.
+• In a large pot over high heat, bring the water to a boil and add 2 tbsp of vinegar.
+Gently place the eggs in the boiling water and reduce the heat slightly to simmer for 7 minutes over a gentle boil.

 • Shock the eggs in ice water until completely cooled and remove the shell.

 • In a mixing bowl, combine soy sauce, rice syrup, scallions, garlic, fresno chili, and sesame seeds.
-Place eggs in the marinade and cover.
+Place eggs in the marinade and cover completely.
 Let marinate in the refrigerator overnight.
 Serve over steamed white rice and enjoy!

 Notes

-Submerge Your Eggs Completely in the Marinade: Your Korean Marinated Eggs (Mayak Eggs) should be submerged in the marinade so you do not have any white spots.
-Use a container for your marinade that is deep enough to completely cover the eggs in the liquid.
-If you don’t have enough liquid to fully cover the eggs, place a paper towel or plastic wrap over the eggs and press it into the marinade, then secure the lid.
+Submerge Eggs Completely in the Marinade so there are no white spots.
+Use a container for your marinade that is deep enough to completely cover the eggs in the liquid OR place a paper towel or plastic wrap over the eggs and press it into the marinade so the liquid can cover all of the eggs.

-Korean Marinated Eggs (Mayak Eggs) can be kept in an airtight container in the refrigerator for up to 3 days.
+Korean Marinated Eggs (Mayak Eggs) can be kept in an airtight container in the refrigerator for up to 3-4 days.
 I would recommend removing the eggs from the marinade and storing separately after 24-48 hours.
-Longer than that and you may find that your Korean Marinated Eggs are too salty.
-(These never last too long in my house so I’ve never had this issue!)
+Longer than that and you may find that that the eggs are too salty.

 Nutrition